 Qi Gong means Qi exercise, or exercise to develop your Qi.
 One Qi Gong master (a teacher of one of my teachers) experienced a number of epidemics in his early life in mainland China.
 He saw hundreds of people die all around him, from diseases like tuberculosis and smallpox.
 In the military he assisted in mass burials of some of these disease victims, but he himself never got sick, not for a day.
 He stated that it was Qi Gong that protected him, that by dedicated practice he developed a strong Defensive Qi, a thick coat of protective energy, that provided him with such powerful immunity.

-These Qi Gong exercises are gentle but effective, requiring mainly standing, light stretching, mental imagery, and coordinated breathing.
+All of these Qi Gong exercises are gentle but effective, requiring mainly standing, light stretching, mental imagery, and coordinated breathing.
 Suitable for most levels of physical fitness.

 Support Heaven – this exercise is focused on what in Chinese medicine is called the triple burner, which corresponds closely to the lymph system and the interstitium, very important for our immune health and overall circulation.